zikichombo/website/content/blog/launch.md

 ### What should happen
 Go needs to nail the architecture to be useful in this domain.
 Unfortunately, it doesn't seem that Google in all its might is doing what it takes to get there.
-For one thing the Core Gophers don't have audio in their culture.
+For one thing the Core Gophers don't have audio in their culture [^2].
 For another, Go invites fresh ways of approaching problems by taking the software engineering approach, which implicitly often devalues domain expertise in favor of the authority of plain ol CS smarts.
 While that works well in some